kpath1999/kpath1999.github.io/_posts/2025-02-15-ep3proactiverobots.markdown

 **Advice for AI researchers.** For aspiring AI researchers, Maithili emphasizes the importance of choosing research areas that genuinely interest them, given the rapidly changing landscape of AI technology.
 Success in a PhD program requires intrinsic motivation and finding the right advisor whose style matches yours.

-> More of a visual learner?
-There's a YouTube video too.
-Click [here](https://www.youtube.com/watch?v=XFYgCRbc0Hc&t=1307s).
+> On the go?
+There's an audio-only version too.
+Click [here](https://open.spotify.com/embed/episode/1Uskgoce9xVJHuYCVSaM0y/video?utm_source=generator).

 Maithili Patel is a Robotics PhD student in the Robot Autonomy and Interactive Learning (RAIL) lab, advised by Professor Sonia Chernova.
 The aim of her research is to address the longitudinal proactive assistance problem - understanding user routines and preferences, anticipating assistive opportunities over an extended period of time.